Sales advice: 052 269 21 60

 Data theft: Attacks on corporate IT are often aimed at stealing customer data.
 E-mail addresses as well as credit card and login details are traded on underground websites and used for identity theft in further cyber attacks, for example.

-Trade secrets: Cyber criminals are also interested in intellectual property and trade secrets like strategies, plans, and recipes.
+Company secrets: Cyber criminals are also interested in intellectual property and trade secrets like strategies, plans and recipes.
 Any company that is especially innovative or successful in a particular field and owns patents, copyrights or trademarks is at risk of falling victim to industrial espionage.

 Personal motives: Some cyber attacks are all about power and control.
 A former employee might want to take revenge on your company, while others might simply enjoy the thrill of having power over their victims.